semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 | We don't know about the problem yet        | ![](static/error-not-known.png) |

 ::: tip
 Find an example with the svg illustration for this state in the [WidgetEmpty](/components/widget-empty/widget-empty-code#error-example).
-Refer to the [documentation WidhetEmpty](/components/widget-empty/widget-empty-api#images) for other illustrations and their names.
+Refer to the [WidgetEmpty documentation](/components/widget-empty/widget-empty-api#images) for other illustrations and their names.
 :::

 ## Message text